Learn how to make the most out of the holidays when you figure out the best ways to spend, save, and give.

 Now it’s time to review your income and any money that you’ve set aside for holiday expenses.
 Your goal here is to figure out what you can afford without going into debt.
 If you have to dip into your savings, make sure to keep a cushion for any emergency costs that might come up.

 Now you can decide once and for all which expenses are important, and which ones can be crossed off your list.

 Sales go hand in hand with the holidays.
 This is when many retailers make a large portion of their annual revenue, so they want to attract as much business as possible.

 How do you find the best deals?
 Sign up for email alerts and follow brands in social media.
-You will be the first to find out about those special seasonal sales.
+You’ll be the first to find out about those special seasonal sales.

-Unless you are searching for a super unique gift, your desired item is probably available from multiple retailers.
-Fortunately, the Internet makes comparison-shopping easy, especially during the holidays when every company is trying to compete for your business.
+Unless you’re searching for a super unique gift, your desired item is probably available from multiple retailers.
+Fortunately, the internet makes comparison-shopping easy, especially during the holidays when every company is trying to compete for your business.
 Make sure you visit different websites and do some research to find the best deal.

 The downside to shopping online is that it can be harder to track how much money you’re spending.
 And it’s even trickier during the holidays when you’re purchasing many items at once.

 As an alternative, try using cash.
-You will know exactly how much money is leaving your wallet.
+You’ll know exactly how much money is leaving your wallet.
 Plus, if you like, this gives you the chance to shop in person and support local businesses.